intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 requires separating contexts, such as by using proxying to conceal a client IP address that would otherwise be used as an identifier.

-## Mitigating Collusion

-Partitioning aims to ensure that no single entity can gather information beyond the context that a user or client intends.
-It can make trivial correlation of data and identities difficult for a single entity.
-However, designing protocols to use partitioning cannot (alone) prevent tracking if entities across the different contexts collude and share data.
-Thus, partitioning is not a panacea, but rather a tool, and a necessary condition for meaningful privacy improvements.

-Other techniques that can be used to mitigate collusion include:

-- Policy and contractual agreements between entities involved in partitioning, to disallow logging or sharing of data, or to require auditing.

-- Protocol requirements to make collusion or data sharing more difficult.

-- Adding more partitions and contexts, to make it increasingly difficult to collude with enough parties to recover identities.

 # A Survey of Protocols using Partitioning

 The following section discusses currently on-going work in the IETF